-These Keto-Friendly Cucumber Gunboats are my own creation make a great low-carb alternative to the Japanese sushi specialty known as ‘Gunkan Maki’ in Japanese, or ‘Battleship’ Sushi in English.
+These Keto-Friendly Cucumber Gunboats make a great low-carb alternative to ‘Gunkan Maki’ Sushi by replacing the rice with other ingredients.

 The fillings I used for this post (shown from left to right in the above picture) are Shrimp Salad, Egg Salad, and a preparation of Smoked Salmon Strips in a light dressing of oil and lemon juice.
 Practical considerations made it preferable to make ‘rounds’ rather than rectangles, but the ‘Gunboat’ name still works, I think…

 Making the Boats

 Here you can see where I have sliced the cucumbers to make the pads.
 I wanted to do a very oblique cut to get the ‘boat’ shape, but that makes the wrapping the nori a little trickier.
 A thickness of about at least a half-inch per slice is necessary for the wrapper to have a good grip.
 As you can see, I didn’t peel the cucumber, but I recommend that you do.
 The thickness of the skin changes the ‘bite’ negatively and, next time, I will peel it away.

 Nori sheets, you may have notice, are formed so that there are lines marked on each sheet.
 The spacing is fortuitous for this purpose as strips cut along the lines are perfect for the making the wrapping collars.
 Ultimately, you need thin strips about 1 inch or so wide.

 Wrapping each cucumber pad is quite easy, and you can make several in advance ready for filling.